The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Abstract

 \section{Abstract}

-Proximal Policy Optimization (PPO) is a popular on-policy reinforcement learning algorithm but is significantly less utilized than off-policy learning algorithms in multi-agent settings.
-This is often due the belief that on-policy methods are significantly less sample efficient than their off-policy counterparts in multi-agent problems.
-In this work, we investigate Multi-Agent PPO (MAPPO), a variant of PPO which is specialized for multi-agent settings.
-Using a 1-GPU desktop, we show that MAPPO achieves surprisingly strong performance in three popular multi-agent testbeds: the particle-world environments, the Starcraft multi-agent challenge, and the Hanabi challenge, with minimal hyperparameter tuning and without any domain-specific algorithmic modifications or architectures.
-In the majority of environments, we find that compared to off-policy baselines, MAPPO achieves strong results while exhibiting comparable sample efficiency.
-Finally, through ablation studies, we present the implementation and algorithmic factors which are most influential to MAPPO's practical performance.
+Proximal Policy Optimization (PPO) is a ubiquitous on-policy reinforcement learning algorithm but is significantly less utilized than off-policy learning algorithms in multi-agent settings.
+This is often due to the belief that PPO is significantly less sample efficient than off-policy methods in multi-agent systems.
+In this work, we carefully study the performance of PPO in cooperative multi-agent settings.
+We show that PPO-based multi-agent algorithms achieve surprisingly strong performance in four popular multi-agent testbeds: the particle-world environments, the StarCraft multi-agent challenge, Google Research Football, and the Hanabi challenge, with minimal hyperparameter tuning and without any domain-specific algorithmic modifications or architectures.
+Importantly, compared to competitive off-policy methods, PPO often achieves competitive or superior results in both final returns and sample efficiency.
+Finally, through ablation studies, we analyze implementation and hyperparameter factors that are critical to PPO's empirical performance, and give concrete practical suggestions regarding these factors.
+Our results show that when using these practices, simple PPO-based methods can be a strong baseline in cooperative multi-agent reinforcement learning.
+Source code is released at \url{https://github.com/marlbenchmark/on-policy}.